Anatomy of the ankle compartment includes:

 - plantar fasciitis

-- pain worse with dorsiflexion due to tension of the nerve.
+- Pain is worse with dorsiflexion due to tension of the nerve.

-- positive tunnel’s sign behind the medial malleolus.
+- Positive tunnel sign behind the medial malleolus.

 - EMG is usually not helpful.